PatentsevUra/PatentsevUra/README.md

 ### Hi there 👋

+Hello!
+My name is Yuri, and I am currently a student aspiring to become a software developer.
+I am passionate about technology and enjoy exploring the world of coding and software development.
+I find immense satisfaction in solving complex problems and creating innovative solutions.
+Currently, I am pursuing my studies, honing my skills, and working towards my goal of becoming a proficient programmer.

 <!--
 **PatentsevUra/PatentsevUra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.